tgentry300/backend-epithet-generator/instructions/sprint_a.md

 # Instructions for Sprint A

 ## Objectives
+- Demonstrate version control best-practices for starting Flask projects.
+- Demonstrate a minimal Flask project structure.
-- Instantiate and configure an instance of a Flask application
+- Configure and instantiate an instance of a Flask application using the factory method design pattern.
-- Define view functions and routes for GET requests
+- Define view functions and routes for GET requests.
 - Serve JSON encoded responses
-- Demonstrate a minimal project structure
-- Demonstrate decoupled approach for defining application logic